mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 {% include files.html title="docker_build" language="bash" %}

-With the `docker_build` script, I could run my end-to-end test on any system that supported Docker.
+With the `docker_build` script, my end-to-end test could run on any system that supported Docker.
 Naturally, I wanted to run it in my continuous integration environment.

 # Running my end-to-end tests in continuous integration

-My earlier Travis configuration built the Docker image, but didn't exercise the library.
+My earlier Travis configuration built the Docker image but didn't exercise the library.
 Now that I had a thorough test script, I updated my `.travis.yml` file to run it:

 ```diff
 -script: docker build .